 - Those who have grown organically through word of mouth and have never really invested in any marketing activity other than the basics (i.e. they have a website and brochure).
 This type of business could really benefit from the input of a marketing consultant to take them to the next level.

-- Those who are investing a lot of money into marketing, but they are not getting a good a return for their spend.
+- Finally, those who are investing a lot of money into marketing, but they are not getting a good a return for their spend.
 If you fall into this camp, your definitely need an external marketing specialist to come in and analyse where you are going wrong.
 All marketing spend should generate a positive return – so if isn’t, something is wrong somewhere.
 The chances are they will save you their fee in wasted marketing spend within a few weeks.

 #3 – You don’t know what’s working and what isn’t